Integrated Masters in Education (MEdu) (in curriculum enhancement) with Qualified Teacher Status

 You’ll be required to attend an interview at the University.
-You must also meet all of the National College for Teaching and Leadership entry requirements for Initial Teacher Education courses, which include completion of an Occupational Health Questionnaire; evidence of school experience by way of a 'Potential to Teach' letter on letter headed paper signed by the head teacher; and completion of the Skills Tests prior to the start of the course.
+You must also meet all of the National College for Teaching and Leadership entry requirements for Initial Teacher Education courses, which include completion of an Occupational Health Questionnaire and completion of the Skills Tests prior to the start of the course.
 This process begins upon application, but you must have registered for the tests prior to your interview.
-You must have passed your Skills Tests before 1 May to secure your place on an Initial Teacher Education course.
+You must have passed your Skills Tests before 1 August to secure your place on an Initial Teacher Education course.

 Please note: A Disclosure and Barring Service (DBS) check is required for this course.
 Our Admissions team will contact you with information on how to complete this once you have applied.

 The Disclosure and Barring Service (DBS) was established when the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) merged in 2012 and will now provide the criminal records checking service for this course.

 If you have lived outside of the UK in the past five years (excluding holidays), you will need to provide a current satisfactory Certificate of Good Conduct from the country you were resident in.
 You will need to submit this at your course induction.
 Further information can be found on the gov.uk website.